-4.3 If the Client fails to make payment of Fourwalls’ invoice on the due date then, without prejudice to any other right or remedy available to Fourwalls, Fourwalls shall be entitled to:
+4.4 If the Client fails to make or (where applicable) procure payment of Fourwalls’ invoice on the due date then, without prejudice to any other right or remedy available to Fourwalls, Fourwalls shall be entitled to:

 (a) terminate the Contract or suspend any further deliveries of Content to the Client;

-(b) charge the Client interest at 8% above the Bank of England base rate on the amount unpaid from the due date until the date of actual payment, together with the costs of recovering such unpaid amounts through legal action.
+(b) charge the Client interest at 8% above the Bank of England base rate on the amount unpaid from the due date until the date of actual payment; and / or

 4.5 Where necessary, three simple post proof amendments will be made to the draft floor plan, photo, brochure or CGI free of charge.
 Fourwalls reserves the right to charge the Client for any further amendments.
 Where the Client supplies photographs additional charges may be levied by Fourwalls should the Client instruct Fourwalls to carry out any digital re-touching.

-4.5 It is Fourwalls’ policy to accept cancellations up to 5.00pm on the working day before an appointment without charge unless otherwise stated.
+4.6 It is Fourwalls’ policy to accept cancellations up to 5.00pm on the working day before an appointment without charge unless otherwise stated.
 Where cancellations are received after 5.00pm on the working day before an appointment Fourwalls shall be entitled to charge the Client a late cancellation charge of up to 50% of the original job charge.
 In the event that Instructions are cancelled after the Contract has been made and after an appointment and/or further work has been carried out by Fourwalls but prior to delivery of the Content the Client will be responsible for all costs and expenses incurred by Fourwalls up to the point of cancellation which could be the full contract price.
 If payment of Fourwall’s fees has been made upfront pursuant to clause 4.3 then unless otherwise agreed between the parties, Fourwalls will refund the Client or any third party who made the relevant upfront payment any balance due after taking into account the charges set out in this clause 4.6 within a reasonable time of such cancellation.

 5. Limitation of Liability: the Client’s attention is particularly drawn to this clause